KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

 !mona bytearray -b "\x00\x07"
 ```

-#### Step 24: Repeat steps 18-21 until Step 19 says "Unmodified" in the Immunity logs (These are the bad characters)
+#### Step 24: Repeat steps 19-23 until Step 20 says "Unmodified" in the Immunity logs (Charaters in the exeption list of bytearray are the bad characters)

 #### Step 25: In crashed or running state, find jump point in Immunity with this command: